 Young sets the book up as a band biography, focusing on the whole not the individual strands, but of course this is an impossibility.
 Can were always a bunch of people working together who had individual back stories, characteristics, musical leanings and opinions.
 Therefore we get to hear about Holger Czukay's previous studies with Stockhausen, Jaki Liebezeit's career as a jazz drummer, how Irmin and Hildegard Schmidt met, and – of course – how Can came together.

 Young's other framing device is a visit to the museum version of the Can studio.
 Although not complete, it has enough old consoles, soundproofing mattresses, instruments and vibe to recreate for Young his previous visit to the actual studio where the band played together for many years, improvising, grooving, practicing, recording and editing/collaging their music together.
-It is clear that Can were a band reliant on group chemistry, but also an astonishing amount of dedication and commitment to the process of playing together (the only other band that I can think of who worked in this way were This Heat).
+It is clear that Can were a band reliant on group chemistry, but also an astonishing amount of dedication and commitment to the process of playing together (the only other band that I can think of who worked in this way were This Heat at Cold Storage).
 This assembling and selecting of music is reflected in the way in which Schmidt compiles his half of the volume and the thematically collaged conversations are actually my favourite part of the book.

 I say this because in the end I do not feel that I have learnt much from Young that I did not know, some details, yes, but not very interesting ones.
 Young struggles to write about the music itself in any meaningful way, and seems slightly afraid to critique the group of albums, including Tago Mago (1971), Ege Bamyasi (1972) and Future Days (1973), which are regarded as their masterpieces.
 There are questions to be asked about whether ten hours of selected music from several years playing is a sign of genius or not, about the notion of groove and precision, about – especially in retrospect – how strange or unusual this music actually was, even at the time.
 Perhaps the whole can of worms is opened by asking whether improvisation is of and for the moment, not something to be captured and recorded.
 (Although, of course, editing and collaging excerpts mean that a new piece is being composed).
 Young does not engage in this kind of interrogation, saving his critique for the later Can LPs that always receive bad press and he sometimes runs out of words to discuss Can's music.